 Frequently Asked Questions

-Now that we’ve established the benefits of consuming (beef) organ meats and I’ve outlined an alternative to eating fresh organs, let’s answer some of the most common questions (and talk about some of the misconceptions) surrounding the consumption of organs.
+Now that we’ve established the benefits of consuming (beef) organ meat, and I’ve outlined an alternative to eating fresh organ meat, let’s answer some of the most common questions (and talk about some of the misconceptions) surrounding the consumption of organs.

-I strongly believe that everybody should make organ meats part of their diet!
+I strongly believe that everybody should make organ meat part of their diet!

-Our ancestors and early humans leveraged organ meats as their primary source of nutrients for millions of years.
-Heck, even my grandparents had plenty of organ meats (and pig blood) in their diet when they grew up in Austria.
+Our ancestors and early humans leveraged organ meat as their primary source of nutrients for millions of years.
+Heck, even my grandparents had plenty of organ meat (and pig blood) in their diet when they grew up in Austria.